-Figure 8 shows a block diagram of the prototype channel aggregation system we constructed, with dark arrows representing control messages and light arrows representing data traffic.
-Each piconet member runs a compact Client Connection Manager (CCM) application.
-The CCM participates in the announcement and discovery of piconet members (and their associated WAN links).
+Figure 9 shows a block diagram of the prototype channel aggregation system we constructed, with dark arrows representing control messages and light arrows representing data traffic.
+Each $MC^2$ member runs a compact Client Connection Manager (CCM) application.
+The CCM participates in the announcement and discovery of $MC^2$ members (and their associated WAN links).
 Though we anticipate that standard announcement and discovery protocols would be used in an actual system, resource discovery was done manually in our testbed.
-This gave us precise control over piconet membership, facilitated automated testing, and allowed us to modify resource availability on very short time scales.
+This gave us precise control over $MC^2$ membership, facilitated automated testing, and allowed us to modify resource availability on very short time scales.

 The CCM communicates the addition or deletion of links to the Server Connection Manager (SCM) which resides on the proxy and maintains the channel resource pool.
 The CCM also monitors link transmission characteristics such as bandwidth and delay that is provided to the striping proxy.
+This information can be used as input parameters to the striping algorithm.
 The CCM can also request the striping algorithm to be used for an aggregated channel.
+The SCM and CCM together also coordinate setup and teardown of the GRE tunnels [13] between the proxy and the $MC^2$ members.